How Much Cash Should You Give For A Wedding Gift?

-It's officially summer, which means most of us probably have a wedding or two coming up before Labor Day.
+It's late in the season, but most of us probably have a friend or two's wedding coming up before winter hits.

 You can go the gift registry route, the honeymoon registry route, or the good ole cash in an envelope route.
 The latter is increasingly popular, but is there an agreed upon right amount to give?
 (Generous enough so that you're not cheaping out, but reasonable enough so you can still pay off your credit card at the end of the month, ideally?)